penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 ---
-title: Module 05 - Add user context to tools - Module 05
+title: 05 - Add user context to tools
 description: Learn how to set up on-behalf-of (OBO) authorization for your tools.
 Learn how to run connector actions with a signed-in user identity by using OBO authorization in conversational agent workflows for Azure Logic Apps. ms.service: azure-logic-apps
 author: edwardyhe